 Advanced manufacturing is the use of innovative technologies to improve processes and products.
 Over time, research and innovation lead to exciting developments that create new products and processes with cutting-edge technologies.

-Advanced manufacturing can include production activities that depend on the information, automation, computation, software, sensing, and networking.
+Advanced manufacturing can include production activities that depend on information, automation, computation, software, sensing, and networking.
 These digital workflows require uptime and reliability to increase factory performance and product quality.

 If the U.S. plans to regain leadership in advanced manufacturing, new technologies, processes, and skills, especially in the emerging fields of biomanufacturing, cyber-manufacturing, and eco-manufacturing, will be required.

 While hackers and cybercrime organizations devote resources to smaller businesses, this does not mean that criminals do not target enterprise companies.
 Due to COVID pandemic induced budget constraints, many large companies trimmed their cyber security budget to continue revenue-generating activities.

 Compared to smaller companies, where their digital information on the Internet is limited, enterprise businesses have a large digital surface area of IPs and DNS information, also known as a footprint.
 Larger entities often have numerous applications and devices accessible to the Internet.

 With limited resources dedicated to protecting these potential entry points, protecting these large companies can seem daunting or near impossible.
 While larger companies may have more funding for their security programs, this does not mean they are more secure than their smaller counterparts.